Gold’s “Bottom” in 2019 May Mean Big Things for the Near Future

 Yet despite the cottage’s dilapidated interior and exterior, it didn’t take long for Rolfe to notice upon entry that the former tenant had a penchant for numismatics.
 In stark contrast to the state of other possessions, the house had an astounding number of valuable gold coins in mint condition, stored in their original plastic covers and stashed all over the place.

 Due to the house’s state, the normal clearance time of 24-48 hours stretched across three weeks, with four people clearing the property every single day.
 Despite this, Rolfe likened the experience to arriving in a pirate grotto due to the sheer number of valuable, rare-mintage coins.

 Once the dust settled, the gold hoard was even more impressive than previously thought.
 The most valuable part of the hoard turned out to be a set of coins minted in 1937, which ultimately fetched a price of £8,000 ($10,300).
 Other standouts from the hoard included a set of gold coins minted for the Queen’s jubilee in 2002 and a commemorative set of Channel Islands gold pieces minted to mark the 150th anniversary of the Duke of Wellington’s death.
-The entire hoard wound up fetching £80,000 ($103,000), around double the originally-estimated price, with Rolfe noting that the packed auction featured bidders and coin enthusiasts from across the globe.2020, gold, gold as investment, gold price, us economy
+The entire hoard wound up fetching £80,000 ($103,000), around double the originally-estimated price, with Rolfe noting that the packed auction featured bidders and coin enthusiasts from across the globe.2020, Featured, gold, gold as investment, gold price, us economy